Jasonium/DataCleaningProject/README.md

 #### How the Data was Tidied

 1. Read in the data and merge into one data set.
-  - Load in necessary libraries needed (lines 2 - 3)
+  - Load in necessary libraries (lines 2 - 3)
   - Read the activity labels into a data table and give the columns descriptive names (lines 6 - 7)
   - Edit the activity labels to look "better".
     - Convert underlines to spaces and changing words in all caps to capitalized words.